 - All volunteers must complete the Diocesan Level II background screening and complete the Safe Environment Training.
 This documentation must be on file in the school office before chaperoning. - Being a chaperone is a serious responsibility.
-It requires the chaperone's complete attention at all times. - Smoking is not permitted at any time during a field trip. - Cell phones should be muted and used at a minimum. - Modest and appropriate dress is expected. - If a child goes on a field trip with a parent in a car, he/she must be signed out of school in the office. - Siblings and/or friends are not permitted to attend field trips. - Any problems or concerns should be reported immediately to the supervising teacher.

-- The chaperone must know where every student in their group is at all times. - All students must return to school for dismissal unless they have been signed out by a parent. - Cell phone numbers need to be given to the supervising teacher.
+It requires the chaperone's complete attention at all times. - Consumption of alcohol is not permitted at any time during a field trip. - Smoking is not permitted at any time during a field trip. - Cell phones should be muted and used at a minimum. - Modest and appropriate dress is expected - No Spandex - If a child goes on a field trip with a parent in a car, he/she must be signed out of school in the office. - Siblings and/or friends are not permitted to attend field trips. - Any problems or concerns should be reported immediately to the supervising teacher. - The chaperone must know where every student in their group is at all times. - All students must return to school for dismissal unless they have been signed out by a parent. - Cell phone numbers need to be given to the supervising teacher.